Playoff format: Competitions held outside North America

 The Euroleague, the primary Europe-wide club competition in basketball, introduced a quarterfinal round for the 2004–05 season which originally employed a best-of-three format.
 Starting with the 2008–09 season, the quarterfinal round became best-of-five.
 This is the only point in the Euroleague where a playoff series is used; all earlier rounds are conducted in a league format, and the quarterfinal winners advance to the final Four, where all games are one-off knockout matches.

 In the FIBA Oceania Championship, the best-of-three series is used if only both Australia and New Zealand play in the tournament.
 If a team wins the first two games, the last game may still be played.
 If other teams participate, a regular round-robin or multi-stage tournament is used.
 In 2009, a two-legged tie was used, but it was reverted to a best-of-three series in 2011.

-The best-of-three playoff system was also used in the Campeonato Brasileiro Série A for the 1998 and 1999 quarterfinals, semifinals, and finals.
+The best-of-three playoff system was also used in the Campeonato Brasileiro Série A for the 1998 and 1999 quarterfinals, semifinals and finals.
 The Brazilian model was unique in that extra time was not used (meaning matches could end in a draw).
 If neither team won two games, the team with the most victories would qualify (for instance, if one team won the first match before drawing the next two).
-If the both teams had one victory, the team with the best goal difference would qualify.
+If both teams had one victory, the team with the best goal difference would qualify.
 If the goal difference was the same, the team with the best regular-season campaign would qualify.

 The Philippine Premier Volleyball League, uniquely, uses a best-of-three series to determine the third-place team at the end of its conferences' playoffs rather than one game, as did its predecessor Shakey's V-League.